phybros/willwarren.com/content/posts/2023/04/09/custom-breakout-board-for-esp8266-esp12e/index.md

     caption="Excuse the gnarly soldering job!"
 >}}

-Now that it's set up, we can plug it into a breadboard and get it powered up!
+Next thing to do is plug it into a breadboard and get it powered up!

-You can pull up/down various pins to control the way in which the module boots:
+You can pull various pins up or down to control the way in which the module boots:

 |Mode        |EN  |RST  |GPIO15|GPIO0|
 |------------|:--:|:---:|:----:|:---:|